v-rajagt/IntuneDocs/intune/fundamentals/tutorial-walkthrough-endpoint-manager.md

     ![Screenshot of the Microsoft Endpoint Manager admin center - Devices](./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-03.png)

-    > [!TIP]
-    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Devices**.

 4. From the **Devices - Overview** pane, select **Compliance policies** to display details about compliance for devices managed by Intune.
 You will see details similar to the following image.

     ![Screenshot of the Microsoft Endpoint Manager admin center - Compliance policies](./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-04.png)

+    > [!TIP]
+    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Device Compliance**.

     Compliance requirements are essentially rules, such as requiring a device PIN, or requiring device encryption.
 Device compliance policies define the rules and settings that a device must follow to be considered compliant.
 To use device compliance, you must have:
     - An Intune and an Azure Active Directory (Azure AD) Premium subscription
     - Devices running a supported platform
     - Devices must be enrolled in Intune
     - Devices that are enrolled to either one user or no primary user.

-    > [!TIP]
-    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Device Compliance**.

     For more information, see [Get started with device compliance policies in Intune](../protect/device-compliance-get-started.md).

 5. From the **Devices - Overview** pane, select **Conditional Access** to display details about access policies.

     ![Screenshot of the Microsoft Endpoint Manager admin center - Conditional access](./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-05.png)

+    > [!TIP]
+    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Conditional Access**.

     Conditional Access refers to ways you can control the devices and apps that are allowed to connect to your email and company resources.
 To learn about device-based and app-based Conditional Access, and find common scenarios for using Conditional Access with Intune, see [What's Conditional Access?](../protect/conditional-access.md)

-    > [!TIP]
-    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Conditional Access**.

 6. From the navigation pane, select **Devices** > **Configuration profiles** to display details about device profiles in Intune.

     ![Screenshot of the Microsoft Endpoint Manager admin center - Configuration profiles](./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-06.png)

+    > [!TIP]
+    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Device configuration**.

     Intune includes settings and features that you can enable or disable on different devices within your organization.
 These settings and features are added to "configuration profiles".
 You can create profiles for different devices and different platforms, including iOS, Android, macOS, and Windows.
 Then, you can use Intune to apply the profile to devices in your organization.

     For more information about device configuration, see [Apply features settings on your devices using device profiles in Microsoft Intune](../configuration/device-profiles.md).

-    > [!TIP]
-    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Device configuration**.

 7. From the navigation pane, select **Devices** > **All devices** to display details about your Intune tenant's enrolled devices.
 If you are starting with a new Intune enlistment, you will not have any enrolled devices yet.

     ![Screenshot of the Microsoft Endpoint Manager admin center - All devices](./media/tutorial-walkthrough-endpoint-manager/tutorial-walkthrough-mem-07.png)

     This list of devices show key details about compliance, OS version, and last check-in date.

+    > [!TIP]
+    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Devices** > **All devices**.

 8. From the navigation pane, select **Apps** to display an overview of app status.
 This pane provides app installation status based on the following tabs:

+    > [!TIP]
+    > If you have previously used Intune in the Azure portal, you found the above details in the Azure portal by signing in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and selecting **Client apps**.

     The **Apps - Overview** pane has two tabs that allow you to view a summary of the following statuses:
     - **Installation status** - View the top installation failures by device, as well as the apps with installation failures.